junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "No, no, no, no!
 Cas!"
 Dean yells, desperately, instinctively, "Wait!
 Don't!
 Not 'Goodbye' again!
 Not so soon!
 Stay, please!"

 Cas turns around, stepping aside.
 That is when he sees it.
 A tear in the space behind him, like a big ugly wound of the reality standing vertical, opening up like Sauron's evil eye glaring down at the earth.
 Grey and black smoke flowing in and out of the edge, like curtains flying in the wind, more ominous than when Hell's Gate is opened.
-The blizzard starts right from the center of it, and god knows what other things must have come through from that hole.
+The blizzard starts right from the center of it, and god knows what other things must have come through from that hole, or what is on the other side.

 Cas must be blocking the hole with his own body -- this giant body he has now, however that happened.

 "Cas..."
-Dean hates it he can't do anything, especially when he knows exactly what is going to happen next, the same nightmare that he's been having for ages, after the day of the Cage opening, after Cas walking into the river.
+Dean hates it he can't do anything, especially when he knows exactly what is going to happen next, the same nightmare that he's been having for ages, after the day of the Cage opens, after Cas walks into the river.
 The same worst thing he feared every single night at the Purgatory, and it seems, with Cas, it's just gonna keep replaying.

 Dean tries running, forcing his frozen legs and body to move, forcing himself to close up the distance between.
-He runs as fast as he could.
+He runs as fast as he can.
 And Cas takes one step back, putting another hundred feet between them.
 Then another.

 Cas is right in front of that huge tear of the dimension now.
 Bright light start leaking out from him, seeping into the opening, weaving onto it like needles and threads fixing a patch on a piece of cloth, closing it bit by bit.